omise/bluepine/README.md

 end
 ```

-### Attribute Options
+### Attribute options

-All attributes have common set of options avaiable
+All attributes have a common set of options.

 | Name | type | Description | Serializer | Validator | Open API
 |-|-|-|-|-|-|